 On 7 May 1947 Rene Leibowitz presented a lecture and concert at the Societe de Geographie in Paris.
 The idea of this occasion was the following: First Rene Leibowitz conducted a performance of Anton Webern's "Concerto for nine instruments op.24" (which actually was the French premiere), he than gave a lecture with an detailed analysis of the composition, and finally the work was performed again.
 From this lecture Rene Leibowitz later wrote the book "Qu'est ce que la musique de douze sons?
 (Le concerto pour neuf instruments op.
 24 d'Anton Webern)" which was published through Edition Dynamo in 1948.

 In my archive are the autograph manuscripts of the introduction and all musical examples included in the book.
 In addition there are three typescripts of the complete book in different phases of completion.
 A first typescript with heavy annotations by Rene Leibowitz and two later versions with less corrections.
-Also included is a copy of the printed musical examples for proofreading (and small marks by Rene Leibowitz) and an advertising poster of the College Philosophique with an announcement of the concert at the Societe de Geographie on 7 May 1947.
+Also included are a copy of the printed musical examples for proofreading (and small marks by Rene Leibowitz) and an advertising poster of the College Philosophique with an announcement of the concert at the Societe de Geographie on 7 May 1947.

 2) Introduction a la Musique de douze sons

 The book "Introduction a la Musique de douze sons - Les Variations pour orchestre op.
 31 d'Arnold Schoenberg" was published in 1949 by the publishing house L'Arche in Paris.
 Curiously the archive of Pierre Aelberts contained the handwritten text of the introduction to this book.
-It is a text of 7 pages, the first part was written in May 1943, a postscriptum in October 1948.
+It is a text of 7 pages, the first part was written in Saint Tropez in May 1943, a postscriptum in October 1948.

 3) Un traite inconnu de la technique de la variation